Phoxene/phox-modbus/docs/source/presentation.rst

 This module is a Python Modbus serial RTU driver

-It has been developped as Modbus layer for Phoxene's devices that implements a serial Modbus communication.
+It has been developped as Modbus layer for PHOXENE's devices that implements a serial Modbus communication.

 It is realeased under a free software licence,